nim-lang/Nim/doc/lib.rst

 * `threads <threads.html>`_
   Basic Nim thread support. **Note:** This is part of the system module.
 Do not import it explicitly.
-Enabled with `--threads:on`.
+Enabled with `--threads:on`:option:.

 * `channels <channels_builtin.html>`_
   Nim message passing support for threads. **Note:** This is part of the system module.
 Do not import it explicitly.
-Enabled with `--threads:on`.
+Enabled with `--threads:on`:option:.

 Core